Pizzichi di Farro Casserole

 Farro pasta, rustic brown and rich with nutty flavor, provides a perfect canvas for fall cooking.
 This casserole is like macaroni and cheese with an earthy flavor, warm and rich from melted cheese and butter.
-Top with pieces of crispy pancetta or roast pork, or explore other seasonal specialties like mushrooms and pumpkin.
+Top with pieces of crispy pancetta or roasted pork, or explore other seasonal ingredients like mushrooms and pumpkin.

 1/2 cup salted butter

 Salt & pepper, to taste

 1/4 pound pancetta, cut into small pieces and cooked until crispy

 Options: substitute mushrooms, leftover pork roast, or diced pumpkin for pancetta

 - Pre-heat oven to 350°F and lightly butter an earthenware dish or several small ramekins.

 - Par-cook pasta in a large pot of well-salted boiling water for half the cooking time indicated on the package.
 Remove from heat, drain pasta, and spread on cookie sheet.
 Drizzle with olive oil and let cool for 5 minutes.

 - Place pasta in buttered earthenware dish or ramekins, and top with half the remaining butter, and half the Parmigiano-Reggiano.
 Toss together.
 Top with pieces of crispy pancetta or optional toppings, spreading them over the casserole.
 Sprinkle casserole with the remaining Parmigiano and dabs of butter.
 Add salt and pepper to taste.